CBI calls for measures to help home buyers

 LONDON The government should back measures to help home buyers and boost infrastructure spending to get the British economy moving, business lobby the CBI said on Thursday.

-The comments come ahead of the ruling Conservative party conference next week when finance minister George Osborne will face pressure to spell out how he plans to boost faltering economic growth.
+The comments come ahead of the Conservative party conference next week when Chancellor George Osborne will face pressure to spell out how he plans to boost faltering economic growth.

 CBI Director-General John Cridland noted that the number of first-time home buyers had fallen to 36,200 in the first three months of the year, down from a peak of 167,400 a decade ago.